-SOFDI has recently developed and implemented a truly innovative program for pregnant and breastfeeding mothers.
+SOFDI has developed and implemented a truly innovative program for pregnant and breastfeeding mothers.
 In accordance with our successful bottom-up approach, we aim at prevention rather than the curing of illnesses or a short-term improvement of malnutrition with single-sector interventions.
 Instead we bridge nutritional knowledge with improved agronomic practices to effectively and sustainably prevent child and maternal malnutrition, micro-deficiencies and stunting among the rural poor for better health and resilience.
 We focus on improved food production for dietary diversity and a change in the detrimental behavior and practices of the mothers.
 We also engage husbands to help ensure that these positive nutritional practices are kept for years to come.

 With the support of the sub-counties’ health sectors, pregnant mothers are organized into mother-to-mother support groups.
 We provide these groups with substantial support so they can sustainably grow enough healthy food in order to meet dietary requirements during pregnancy and to provide their young children with a healthy start.
 The consequences of chronic malnutrition are largely irreversible after the 1000-day window.
 Proper nutrition during this critical development stage can make the difference between life and death.